Part 2: Objects and Properties

 • Launch Vehicle: The Launch Vehicle () object models the properties and behavior of a vehicle that follows an ascent trajectory from a launch point to an orbit insertion point.

-• Line Target: The Line Target () object models a linear region of interest on the surface of the central body.
+• Line Target: The Line Target () object models a linear region of interest on the surface of a central body.

 Explore the capabilities of these additional objects.